Rhonkky/alx-pre_course/0×01-git/README.md

-some text for read me
+Some text for this read me